 Those businesses that believe in conversational, chatbot-enabled automation as a fundamental way for transforming how they deliver services, provide support and improve CX, should endeavour to test RCS as soon as possible to build customer habits and show the value of their brand’s rich media interactions

-If you would like to start a conversation about how you could use RCS and answer any questions you might have, use the IMImobile Calendly Tool to book an introduction call and we’ll be in touch.
+If you would like to start a conversation about how you could use RCS and answer any questions you might have, use the calendar scheduler below and we'll be in touch.

 Interested in learning more about RCS?
 Watch the GSMA's Barclays Brand Spotlight video about driving mobile banking app adoption through RCS